kamalsbai/Active-Directory/README.md

 # Active-Directory

-> **Hands‑on, lab-friendly repository demonstrating common Active Directory (AD) enumeration and post‑compromise techniques — built for learning, blue‑team validation, and interview/demo purposes.**
+> **Hands‑on, lab-friendly repository demonstrating common Active Directory (AD) enumeration and post‑compromise techniques, built for learning, blue‑team validation, and interview/demo purposes.**
 > **Use everything in this repo only in authorized lab environments.
 Do not attack networks you do not own or have explicit permission to test.**

 ---